Stressed out: The psychological effects of tests on primary school children

 Abstract

-This week has seen parents coming together and keeping their children off school in an attempt to boycott Key Stage (KS) exams 1.
-Preparation for these standardised achievement tests (SATs) have involved a narrowing of the curriculum, including a specific focus on spelling, punctuation and grammar.
+Some parents are so angry with the testing regime facing their children that they have come together in an attempt to boycott primary school exams.
+Preparation by teachers for these standardised achievement tests (SATs) in England have involved a narrowing of the curriculum, including a specific focus on spelling, punctuation and grammar.

-Parents believe that their children should instead be stimulated by more learning-enriching activities and projects.
-Further, the tests may cause undue stress and pressure on their young children to perform well.
-These beliefs are widespread- over 49,000 parents have so far signed a petition 2 to abolish KS2 SATs.
+Parents believe that their children should be stimulated instead by more enriching activities and projects.
+There is also a worry that the tests may cause undue stress and pressure on their young children to perform well.
+These beliefs are widespread: more than 49,000 parents have signed a petition to abolish SATs altogether.

 Original languageEnglish